Everyday Literacy for Local Communities – Funding Round 12

-See the Documents section below for Expression of Interest templates.
+See the Documents section below for Application templates.

 You’ll need to have some idea of how much money you will need to complete the proposed project in order to decide whether you need a Minor grant or a Major grant.
-Don’t forget to include the budget with the Expression of Interest when you submit it to NHT.
+Don’t forget to include the budget with the Application when you submit it to NHT.

 You need to explain why your community needs the project.
 You also need to describe the project.
 The description should include how the project will meet the literacy needs you have identified, and what literacy support you will provide.
 The point around literacy support is one the Assessment Panel, who decide which ideas can be supported, focuses on.

-Once your Expression of Interest has been accepted you will need to sign a Funding Agreement.
+Once your Application has been accepted you will need to sign a Funding Agreement.
 The agreement lays out the commitments you are required to follow.
 These will typically include various reporting and administrative commitments.
-NHT will send the form to you via email, so please ensure your email address on the Expression of Interest is correct.
+NHT will send the form to you via email, so please ensure your email address on the Application is correct.